Can Ares Capital Corporation (ARCC) Remain Competitive?

-Ares Capital Corporation (NASDAQ:ARCC) went up by 1.05% from its latest closing price compared to the recent 1-year high of $21.74.
-The company’s stock price has collected 1.63% of gains in the last five trading sessions.
-Press Release reported on 12/21/21 that Dye & Durham Announces Agreement to Acquire Link Group in Transformative C$3.2 Billion Transaction
+Ares Capital Corporation (NASDAQ:ARCC) went down by -0.52% from its latest closing price compared to the recent 1-year high of $21.74.
+The company’s stock price has collected 0.48% of gains in the last five trading sessions.
+Press Release reported on 01/06/22 that Ares Capital Corporation Prices Public Offering of $500 Million 2.875% Unsecured Notes Due 2027

 Is It Worth Investing in Ares Capital Corporation (NASDAQ :ARCC) Right Now?